 “An impressively dynamic, concise statement that should be understood as a declaration that this is a musician to watch.”- Keith Prosk (Free Jazz Blog)

-Elizabeth Millar is an experimental musician, sound-artist and clarinetist, based in Montreal since 2009.
+Elizabeth Millar is an experimental musician, sound-artist and clarinetist, based in Montreal.
 Engaging with sound, noise, free improvisation and self-made instrument building, her creative practice explores the merging of acoustic and electronic textures using amplification and extended techniques.

 Active locally, nationally and internationally she has performed throughout Canada and in Australia, Japan, Taiwan, Vietnam, Malaysia, Singapore and Mexico.
 Alongside her solo work, she is also one member of Sound of the Mountain, an amplified clarinet and trumpet duo with Craig Pedersen.
 She performs regularly with Montreal-based Ensemble Supermusique and with a variety of collaborators, including Érick d’Orion, Joane Hétu, Anne-F Jacques, Tetuzi Akiyama and Toshimaru Nakamura.
 She is co-founder of Mystery & Wonder Records.